 - Avatars.
 To have a feeling of ownership it is crucial to customize your profile the way you want so you could feel attached to the thing you are working on.

 - Daily challenges and quests.
 To increase the priority of coming back to the activity you are working on daily bonuses are used to reward the user for staying consistent.

 - Virtual currency and goods.
-It is essential for a platform to have its own currency that could be used to award the users and let them receive virtual goods for it.
+A platform needs to have its currency that could be used to award the users and let them receive virtual goods for it.

 Gamification of Learning Helps the Brain to Memorize Everything Better

 Even though the human brain is probably the most advanced among all living species on the Earth it is still not capable of storing all the information we get through-out our studying process.
 On many occasions, we learn something and forget it the next day making the gathering of information pretty much useless.
 The new data in our brain is lost if it is not stored in the long-term memory through a multi-layer process of preparation, attention, selection, organization, and integration of gathered information that can be easily impacted by gamification in education.

 The brain can gather new information through hearing or seeing things, and if it is the combination of both of them, then it is a lot easier to memorize it and place it in the long term memory bank.

 Although the digital revolution through-out the years improved our reaction time and abilities to do multiple tasks at the same time, it decreased our attention span, this is why there is a huge need for new and effective ways.